 The College of Education actively recruits veterans as students seeking degrees and certifications in disciplines including teaching, psychology, rehabilitation, leadership, counseling, and assessment.

 Founded in 2013, I-SERVE continues to expand.
-It works in collaboration with the University of Iowa’s campus-wide Iowa Veteran Education, Transition, and Support (IVETS) to provide more specialized and individualized attention to those veterans and military-connected individuals of the COE.
-I-SERVE is involved in outreach programming to the local and state community, as well as creating a veterans’ resource center and library for university staff, faculty, and students to better understand military culture and experiences.
-An active Advisory Board assist the Center in developing and monitoring resources and programming to benefit these students and alumnae.
+It works in collaboration with the University of Iowa’s campus-wide Iowa Veteran Education, Transition, and Support (IVETS) to provide more specialized and individualized attention to those veterans and military-connected individuals of the College of Education.
+I-SERVE is involved in outreach programming to the local and state community, as well as creating a Veterans’ resource center and library for university staff, faculty, and students to better understand military culture and experiences.
+An active Advisory Board assists the center in developing and monitoring resources and programming to benefit these students and alumnae.